Appealing to warring parties to honour Olympic Truce, UN chief urges athletes to strive for gold, but more so for peace

 “That is also the spirit of Olympic Truce.
 It carries a simple truth: that the only struggle between nations should be on the sports field, not the battlefield.

-I call on all parties to the conflict to honour the Olympic Truce,” he added.
+I call on all parties to conflict to honour the Olympic Truce.,” he added.

 The Olympic Games opening ceremony has begun in Milan.

 On February 3, Italian President Sergio Mattarella called for a truce during the Olympics.
-According to him, the Olympic Games are a global event that stands against violence and war.
+According to him, the Olympic Games are a global event that stands against violence and wars.